 Melchior Heinrich was born about 1711, probably in the former Duchy of Zweibrücken in the Rheinland-Pfalz region of modern-day Germany.
-Melchior married Anna Margaretha Mohr in the Baumholder Catholic church on 8 Jan 1732.
-Anna Margaretha was born on 31 Mar 1712 in Thranenweier and was baptized on 3 Apr 1712 at the Lutheran parish church in Baumholder.
-She is the daughter of Johann Velten and Anna Christina Mohr from Thranenweier.
+Melchior married Anna Margaretha Mohr in the Baumholder Catholic church on 8 January 1732.
+Anna Margaretha was born on 31 March 1712 in Thranenweier and was baptized on 3 April 1712 at the Lutheran parish church in Baumholder.
+She is the daughter of Johann Velten (born in Ruschberg and baptized on 29 January 1690 in Baumholder) and Anna Christina Mohr from Thranenweier.

 In the spring of 1766, Melchior and Anna Margaretha, along with their children: Anna Rosina Barbara, Johann Peter, Johannes, and Anna Catharina joined thousands of colonists bound for Russia in search of a better life.
 Anna Rosina Barbara married Philipp Brun (Bronn) on 19 Jun 1766 in Büdingen, a major recruiting and gathering place for the colonists.
 In the marriage record, Philipp Brun stated that he is from Kellenbach, which is located about 22 miles northeast of Ruschberg.